 - It’s important to fill out every single field that you possibly can for your recipes.
 Including video.

 I know, I know.
 Videos are difficult.
 They take a long time.
 It’s a new skill to learn.
-You maybe just don’t want to do it.
+Maybe you just don’t want to do it.

 And that’s fine!